 - Mold spores

-Office furniture, wallpaper, floor coverings or printers can emit volatile substances harmful to health (VOCs).
-You should reduce these and ensure regular air exchange as a preventive measure against exceeding the limit values.
-Another pollutant in the office is particulates, which can directly reach and damage other human organs in addition to the lungs due to its small particle size.
-However, odors from the communal kitchen can also affect the indoor air.
+Office furniture, wallpaper, floor coverings or printers can emit volatile substances(VOCs) that are harmful to health.
+You should reduce these and ensure that the air is regularly exchanged to prevent the limit values from being exceeded.
+Another pollutant in the office is particulateswhich, due to the small particle size, can directly reach and damage other human organs in addition to the lungs.
+Odors from the communal kitchen can also affect the indoor air.
 If exposure to these pollutants increases, the quality of the office climate decreases.

 How to improve the indoor climate in the office?